geom3trik/tuix-book/src/quick_start/custom_widget.md

 <p align="center"><img src="../images/quick_guide/styling_widgets.png" alt="tuix app"></p>

-That seemed like a lot of work for no noticable change.
+That seemed like a lot of work for no noticeable change.
 However, it's in the next section that things get interesting for our counter widget.

 Also, here is the complete code so far: